cmput301-w25/project-bugoff/README.md

 ## Project Description

 Whimsy is a modern-day social media application that helps people share their feelings in a short and crisp way.
-It uses Firebase for authentication and data storage and offers features like: following, profile editing, and search functionality. *The app is currently in it development stage and we are working on some exciting features that make it different from all other social media apps.
+It uses Firebase for authentication and data storage and offers features like: following, profile editing, and search functionality.

 ## Key Features

 - [Follow and Following]: Users can follow other users. and see what others posting.